pexon-consulting/aws-landingzone/README.md

 ### Setup
 ![workflow.png](images%2Fworkflow.png)

+The Event should be pretty close to the [Personio API](https://developer.personio.de/reference/get_company-employees-employee-id) and will be mapped to an SCIM User struct, [according to the AWS Docs](https://docs.aws.amazon.com/singlesignon/latest/developerguide/createuser.html)
 This Lambda function performs the following actions based on the event it receives:

 Create a user: Adds a new user to the SCIM API.
 Delete a user: Removes a user from the SCIM API.

 ### Secrets

 The CDK Setup will create a Lambda function and required Secrets in the AWS SecretsManager.
-The Key & Value still have to be filled manually afterwards.
+The Key & Value still have to be filled manually afterward.

 {
 "token": "scim-bearer-token",